Carl Everett: Personal life

 During his playing career, Everett was quite outspoken with his beliefs, and his remarks proved controversial on several occasions.
 Perhaps the best-known of these was his denial of the existence of dinosaurs.
 He was quoted as saying, "God created the sun, the stars, the heavens and the earth, and then made Adam and Eve.
 The Bible never says anything about dinosaurs.
 You can't say there were dinosaurs when you never saw them.
 Somebody actually saw Adam and Eve eating apples.
 No one ever saw a Tyrannosaurus rex."
 He also derided fossils of dinosaur bones as man-made fakes.
 In reference to these comments, Boston Globe columnist Dan Shaughnessy dubbed Everett "Jurassic Carl."
 Everett, in turn, referred to Shaughnessy as the "curly-haired boyfriend" of Globe beat writer Gordon Edes.

 Everett, in an interview with Shaughnessy, questioned the validity of the Apollo Moon Landing.

-Everett frequently got into altercations with umpires during his career.
+Everett frequently got into altercations with umpires during his career in the US and in Venezuela.
 Some of these tirades have resulted in suspensions and fines.
 Everett's longest suspension came during the 2000 season after an incident in which he bumped heads with umpire Ron Kulpa while arguing Kulpa's ruling that Everett's batting stance was illegal.
 Everett was suspended for 10 games and fined $5,000.
 He also got into a postgame shouting match with Mariners manager Mike Hargrove after a loss to the Los Angeles Angels on July 5, 2006.

 Everett has also made controversial remarks about homosexuality.
 He once said that if he had an openly gay teammate that he would consider retiring, or, at the very least, "set him straight."
 In the 2005 season, he told Maxim that he has had gay teammates and accepted them, but, "Gays being gay is wrong.
 Two women can't produce a baby, two men can't produce a baby, so it's not how it's supposed to be. ...
 I don't believe in gay marriages.
 I don't believe in being gay."

 In 1997, Everett temporarily lost custody of two of his children when a worker at Shea Stadium noticed his five-year-old daughter covered in bruises.
 A family court judge found enough evidence to suggest child neglect on behalf of Everett and his wife, the latter of whom "inflicted excessive corporal punishment" on the children that Everett did nothing to stop.
 The Everetts did not admit to abuse or neglect, and a settlement was reached where they could be reunited with their children after undergoing therapy and attending parenting classes.

 In April 2011, Everett was arrested at his home in Tampa on charges of aggravated assault with a deadly weapon and tampering with a witness.
 Everett held a handgun to the head of his wife.
 He was held at a $5,500 bond and ordered no violent contact with his wife, who asked for his release so he could take care of their three children.
 In September 2011, he was arrested again, for assaulting a family member.